ConnorBoulton/Calculator-Project/README.md

 There is also a toggle dark theme that chages the style to a dark background.

+You can also use key strokes to add directly to the function without clicking a button.

 # Tech Stack

 - HTML